Deva52500/Stock-Management-System/README.md

 # MERN Stack App

-# To run the frontend
+# To run the frontend:

  cd client
  ### `npm start

-# To run the backend
+# To run the backend:

  cd server
 ### `npm start